kiffit/Jobsearch_Web_Scraper/Requirement Phase/Requirements/Security Requirements.md

 - Checking website guidelines to make sure our scraper doesn't break TOS is mandatory.
 - Must provide the link to the website TOS and/or valid robot.txt file (both if at all possible) in documentation to show they were viewed and easily accesible for others convience to read through and double check.
 - Read thoroughly to minimize easily avoidable accidental breaks of the TOS.

+## CSV
+- Make sure writing over CSV files is secure and not accessible to the user, and files get properly closed when done being used.